Applying for a Green Card After a Visa Overstay in the U.S.

 Whether an unlawful presence ground of inadmissibility applies to you depends on the immigration benefit you are seeking and whether the law may exempt you from the ground of inadmissibility.

-If you are inadmissible due to an “unlawful presence” ground of inadmissibility, you generally cannot obtain a visa from the U.S. Department of State, enter the United States at a port of entry, or obtain an immigration benefit such as adjustment of status (Green Card), or change the status of a non-immigrant visa in the United States, without first obtaining a waiver of inadmissibility.
+If you are inadmissible due to an “unlawful presence” ground of inadmissibility, you generally cannot obtain a visa from the U.S. Department of State, enter the United States at a port of entry, or obtain an immigration benefit such as adjustment of status (Green Card), or changing the status of a non-immigrant visa in the United States, without first obtaining a waiver of inadmissibility.

 There are several forms of waivers and relief that can be helpful.
 These include Form I-192, a nonimmigrant visa waiver application, Form I-601 for a waiver of grounds of inadmissibility which can be filed with USCIS, an Immigration Court, or with a USCIS office at a U.S. Consulate, and Form I-601A for a provisional unlawful presence waiver, which must be filed in the U.S.